ietf-rats-wg/draft-ietf-rats-evidence-trans/draft-smith-rats-evidence-trans.md

 Verifiers supporting the DICE certificate extension Evidence SHOULD implement this transformation.

-This specification defines transformation methods for two DICE certificate extensions DiceTcbInfo and DiceMultiTcbInfo.
+This document defines transformation methods for two DICE certificate extensions DiceTcbInfo and DiceMultiTcbInfo.
 These extensions are identified by the following object identifiers:

 * tcg-dice-TcbInfo - "2.23.133.5.4.1"